Intrinsic Heralding and Optimal Decoders for Non-Abelian Topological Order: Numerical Simulation Details

-Simulations were not performed for the RBIM in Eq.~\ref{RBIM} below the Nishimori line, as its phase diagram is already well established in the literature \cite{Nishimori, Honecker, Merz, Lessa, Queiroz09, RBIMtriangular}.\\ Still, at or below the Nishimori line, the fitted values of $\nu$ are consistent with literature values of approximately $1.5(1)$ for the RBIM \cite{Merz, Queiroz09, RBIMtriangular}.
-Above the Nishimori line, the phase transitions are expected to fall within the Ising universality class, where $\nu = 1$.
-While our fitted critical exponents suggest that the universality classes above and below the Nishimori line are indeed distinct, the values above the line deviate from $\nu = 1$, likely due to the limited range of lattice sizes $L$.\\ Simulations of the stat-mech model in Eq.~\ref{optimalRBIM} along $\beta = \ln\sqrt{\frac{1.25-p}{p}}$ showed poor statistics and poor fit quality, as illustrated by the plots below:
+Simulations were not performed for the RBIM in Eq.~\ref{RBIM} below the Nishimori line, as its phase diagram is already well established in the literature \cite{Nishimori, Honecker, Merz, Lessa, Queiroz09, RBIMtriangular}.\\ Still, at or below the Nishimori line, the fitted values of $\nu$ for \ref{RBIM} and \ref{heraldedRBIM} are consistent with literature values of approximately $1.5(1)$ for the RBIM \cite{Merz, Queiroz09, RBIMtriangular}.
+Above the Nishimori line, the phase transitions of \ref{RBIM} and \ref{heraldedRBIM} are expected to fall within the Ising universality class, where $\nu = 1$.
+While our fitted critical exponents suggest that the universality classes above and below the Nishimori line are indeed distinct, the values above the line deviate from $\nu = 1$, likely due to the limited range of lattice sizes $L$.
+For the stat-mech model in Eq.~\ref{optimalRBIM}, the universality class at phase transition is not known in literature due to the $2^{C-\bivalent}$ factor and need not agree with that of the RBIM.\\ Simulations of the stat-mech model in Eq.~\ref{optimalRBIM} below the Nishimori line suffered from poor statistics and fit quality due to long equilibration times.
+This insufficient equilibration tends to overestimate the transition value of $p$, and the poor fits provided no indication that the transition below the Nishimori line could exceed the optimal threshold on the line.
+Therefore, we plot the phase boundary below the Nishimori line as a straight line in the full phase diagram:

-Therefore, a * is placed next to its threshold in the table above, and this point is excluded from the full phase diagram:

 where the top line corresponds to the phase boundary of the statmodel in Eq.~\ref{optimalRBIM}, the middle line to that in Eq.~\ref{heraldedRBIM}, the bottom line to that of the RBIM in Eq.~\ref{RBIM}, and the dashed line is the Nishimori line $\beta = \ln\sqrt{\frac{1-p}{p}}$.
 Notably, the maximum $p_c$ along the middle phase boundary does not lie on the Nishimori line.
 This is because the decoders based on Eq.~\ref{heraldedRBIM} do not account for the probability of $e$-charge measurements and overestimate the likelihood of error string deformation using $\frac{p}{1-p}$ per additional weight, whereas the correct value is $\frac{1}{2}\frac{p}{1-p}$.